First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

-where $E_\gamma = hc/\lambda$ is the energy per photon.
-Taking account of detection inefficiencies and the degradation due to the contrast defect light, the DARM sensitivity given by the 2~kW of photon power is around $(\sci{2.5}{-18}\un{m/\sqrt{Hz}})^2$; this value is confirmed by calibration measurements as summarized below.
-To reach the predicted cHN power which is smaller by more than five orders of magnitude from the instantaneous sensitivity, the signals from the two interferometers are cross-correlated and averaged.
-This paper reports on 145 hours of data constituting $N>\sci{2}{8}$ independent spectra in each interferometer which are used to achieve a $\sqrt{N}$ improvement in sensitivity to correlated sub-shot-noise spectral power.
-The broadband nature of the predicted cHN allows further sensitivity improvement by searching for signal power over 2000 resolved frequency bins.
+Accounting for detection inefficiencies and contrast defect degradation, the mean shot-noise-limited displacement sensitivity due to the 2~kW power incident on the beamsplitters is $\mathrm{PSD}^{\text{shot}}_{\delta X} \approx (\sci{2.1}{-18}\un{m/\sqrt{Hz}})^2$; The excess power spectral density compared to an ideal 2 kW Michelson is $2.1\times$ in one machine and $3.5\times$ in the other.
+These sensitivities are confirmed by calibration measurements as summarized below.
+The signals from the two interferometers are cross-correlated and averaged to reach sensitivity more than four orders of magnitude below the shot noise limit.

-The success of the experiment requires low instrumental correlation between the two interferometers and requires nearly complete independence of the two devices, despite sharing an experimental hall.
+The success of the cross-correlation averaging technique depends on low instrumental correlation between the two interferometers and requires nearly complete independence of the two devices, despite sharing an experimental hall.
 Each interferometer is enclosed in its own vacuum system, and the injection and control systems are operated on separate optics tables and electronics racks.
-The digitizers for the two instruments are isolated and independently synchronized to GPS.
-They communicate with the realtime spectrum processing computer only through optical fiber (see Fig.~\ref{fig:instrument}).
+The digitizers for the two instruments are isolated and independently synchronized to GPS, communicating with the realtime spectrum processing computer only through optical fiber (see Fig.~\ref{fig:instrument}).

-{\bf Data acquisition and methodology} --- Because of the contrast defect light leakage, each interferometer has 200 mW output power which provides the desired shot-noise-limited sensitivity.
-However, the large dynamic range between the DC power and the shot noise level presents challenges for linear detection.
+{\bf Data acquisition and methodology} --- 200 mW of detected asymmetric port power in each interferometer is required to balance between photodiode limits and excess noise from contrast defect.
+The large dynamic range between this DC power and the shot noise level presents challenges for linear detection.
 The output power is split by a secondary beam splitter to divide it between two custom low transimpedance photoreceivers based on high linearity, 2~mm InGaAs photodiodes.
-Each detector is demonstrated to achieve high linearity with photocurrents up to 130 mA.
+This linearity is demonstrated in each detector with DC power up to 150 mW.
 A low gain DC amplification channel samples the photocurrent and has flat response from DC-80~kHz.
-A high gain, transimpedance-based, AC-coupled radiofrequency (RF) channel has full gain between 900~kHz-5~MHz and operates up to 20~MHz.
+A high gain, transimpedance-based, AC-coupled radiofrequency (RF) channel is best calibrated between 900~kHz-6~MHz and digitizes to a 25~MHz Nyquist frequency.
+Outside this band, the phase matching of the calibration deteriorates, impacting the real projection of the complex cross correlation.